zoicware/ZOICWARE/features.md

  - **Personalize** - remove the personalize option when right clicking the desktop
  - **Display** - remove the display option when right clicking the desktop

- #### Legacy Windows Store
- - **Classic Photo Viewer** - enable the option to view photos when the old photo viewer
- - **Windows 7 Calculator** - enable the windows 7 calculator and remove the uwp one
- - **Windows 7 Task Manager** - enable the windows 7 task manager
- - **Classic Volume Flyout** - enable the old volume controls for Windows 10
- - **Classic Alt Tab** - enable the old Alt tab menu on Windows 10

  ## Import and Remove Power Plans